conduktor/conduktor-docs/docs/gateway/how-to/manage-service-accounts-and-acls.md

 ---
-sidebar_position: 6
+sidebar_position: 2
-title: Manage Service Accounts
+title: Manage Service Accounts & ACLs
 description: How to manage service accounts on the Gateway
 ---